 FIRE SALVAGE, RECOVERY AND RESTORATION

-IN OREGON
+IN OREGON.

 WHEREAS, the United States Department of the Agriculture (USDA), Forest Service, Mt.
 Hood, Rogue River-Siskiyou, Umpqua, and Willamette National Forests, hereafter referred to as “Forest,” propose to conduct a program of salvage sales, recovery, and restoration efforts (Undertakings)resulting from and responding to the 2020 wildland fires (Riverside, Lionshead, Archie Creek, Slater, Beachie Creek, and White River), which require the Forest Service to fund, permit, carry out, or otherwise approve on National Forest lands within Oregon.
 Implementation these activities is subject to compliance with Section 106 under National Historic Preservation Act (NHPA) of 1966 as amended, (54 U.S.C. § 306108); and